Delaware doctor convicted in 'waterboarding' trial

-Morse was found guilty of six of eight counts, including third-degree assault, endangering the welfare of a child and first-degree reckless endangerment, a felony.
+The Sussex County Superior Court jury deliberated for more than five hours before convicting Morse on six of eight counts.
+They included third-degree assault, endangering the welfare of a child and first-degree reckless endangerment, a felony.

-His stepdaughter, now 12, told authorities that Morse, 60, had physically abused her, including waterboarding her on four occasions.
+His stepdaughter, now 12, told authorities that Morse, 60, had physically abused her, including waterboarding her on four occasions and dragging her across a gravel driveway.
 Morse's lawyers argued that the girl and her mother, who testified for the prosecution, lied about the abuse.

 Typically associated with the interrogation of terrorism suspects, waterboarding in general involves holding a cloth over a person's face and flooding it with water to simulate drowning.

 The girl's mother, Pauline Morse, who also testified at the trial, pleaded guilty to misdemeanor charges in May.